Accessibility Guide for Huxtable Farm B&B

 Leisure Facilities (Outdoors)

 The shower room is found within the room, accessed via a door from the room.
-The door is 70cm wide, 190cm high with a step 17cm high into the sauna room.
-The door has a key lock. •The sauna room measures 140cm by 370cm with a white toilet & sink, small round table, small shelves, towel rail and two wooden chairs.
-The floor is covered in lino which can be slippery when wet, so has a couple of mats on the floor.
+The door is 70cm wide, 190cm high with a step 17cm high into the shower room.
+The door has a key lock. •The shower room measures 140cm by 370cm with a white toilet & sink, small round table, small shelves, towel rail and two wooden chairs.
+The floor is covered with non slip lino and has a couple of wood racks on the floor.
 The room is lit with a ceiling light.
 To the side of this area is a shower.
 The shower area is 97cm square, with a 26cm step up into the shower area and has a shower curtain.

 Three Gardens, Children’s play area & Wendy House

 There is a garden in the court yard in front of the farmhouse with outside furniture in warmer weather.
 A second quite garden with Devon countryside views in on a slope above the car park.
 The children’s swings, slide, sand pit and children’s Wendy house is situated in the garden below the car park.